BorjaRuizReverter/SigaaWebScraping/README.md

 driver.find_element(By.LINK_TEXT, "DEPARTAMENTOCÓDIGO_DISCIPLINA - NOME_DISCIPLINA - TURMA").click()
 ```

-Finally, save de edition and run the python script!
+Finally, save the edition and run the python script!
 and run the script!
 ```shell
 ./SigaaWebScraping.py
 ```

+If it all works, your previously blank vcf file should now be filled with student's names and emails.
+This file has the suitable format to be imported to Google Contacts.